ribokit/RiboDraw/README.md

 'ribosome scale' -- more coming out.

 We define file format.

+for paper, layout all RNAs from deep chemical profiling study & compare to literature layouts.

 ### Figures
 * From hand-drawn to initial ribodraw to complete refinement.  [show as flow chart]